alphadyn/ai/postboard_app/README.md

 ## Notes

 - The message editor sanitizes HTML before saving so only a safe subset of formatting is preserved.
+New messages start as plain text; use the toolbar to apply formatting.
 - Large attachments are limited to 4 MB per upload.
 - Images can be clicked to open in a full-size viewer.
 - Use the export button to create a JSON archive and the import button to restore it later.